 Different types of Instruments, Radio and Aircraft electrical equipment in our workshop give an opportunity to the student to study various theories of Avionics of an aircraft.
 The reference books, periodicals, aviation magazines and text books in our library keep the student abreast of knowledge in the aviation field.
 In short SOA provide all facilities to make a student a successful Aircraft Maintenance Engineer.

-Basically, the course is meant for preparing the students for getting Basic Maintenance Engineer Licence (BAMEL) which is issued by DGCA after the student has passed module examination conducted by DGCA.
+Basically, the course is meant for preparing the students for getting Aircraft Maintenance Engineer License in various categories which is issued by DGCA after the student has passed module examination conducted by DGCA.

 The minimum qualification for admission to the course is a pass in